Ngāruawāhia: 20th century

+The Great Ngaruawahia Music Festival was held in 1973, and featured many music acts, including some that went on to become internationally famous such as Black Sabbath and Split Enz.
+It was the first large outdoor music festival in New Zealand.

 In 1980, Mayor Latta released a book about the history of the town titled 'Meeting of the Waters'.

 In March 1998, a freight train derailed on the local North Island Main Trunk line's rail bridge across the Waikato River.
 The incident caused structural damage to the bridge.
+The bridge was mended by April 2001.